Commercial food waste collection

 1. Prevent surplus and waste in your business.
 Take steps to minimise unnecessary food waste production through optimisation of business processes.

 2. Redistribute surplus food and drink.
-Attempt to donate any food that is fit for human consumption to local food banks and other charities.
+Attempt to donate food that is fit for human consumption to local food banks and other charities.

 3. Make animal feed from former food.
 Low-risk food waste can be used as animal feed, subject to local authority registration.